Chicken Pox Vaccination in London

 What are the symptoms of chickenpox?

 The itchy rash of blisters which chickenpox causes usually appears ten to 21 days following exposure to the virus.
 It typically lasts around five to ten days.
 There are other symptoms which can arise before the rash appears.
 These include: loss of appetite; fever; fatigue; and headache.

 After the rash has appeared, there are three defined phases: 1) pink papules (bumps) which break out over a few days; 2) small blisters filled with fluid, known as vesicles, which form before breaking and leaking; 3) scabs and cuts which form, covering the blisters which have broken.
 These take a few more days to heal.

 It is possible that two or three of these phases can overlap.
 You should note that the virus can be spread to others for up to 48 hours before the rash has appeared.
 The virus will be contagious until the blisters have scabbed over.
 Severe cases of chickenpox can see the rash cover the entire body, including in the eyes and throat, and mucus membranes of the urethra, vagina and anus.

 How is chickenpox treated?

 Chickenpox requires no medical treatment for healthy children or older people.
 In some cases, an antihistamine may be prescribed by your doctor, this serves to relieve itching.
 If you or your child are adjudged to be at high risk of chickenpox complications, your doctor could prescribe medications which can help to reduce complication risk and shorten the infection’s length.
-Among the drugs which might be recommended are acyclovir or immune globulin intravenous.

 Can a child get chickenpox after being vaccinated?